MISA-SCD/misa-scd/README.txt

 make clean
 make

-To run, such as Bulk_CuPrecipitate_Cascade, use the following commands:
+To run under examples/, use the following commands:

-cd ../tests/Bulk_CuPrecipitate_Cascade
-mpirun -n 8 ../../src/misascd parameters.txt
+cd ../tests/[Example file name] mpirun -n [number of processes] ../../src/misascd configure.in

 ******************************************************************************************
-Description of parameters.txt
+Description of configure.in
 ******************************************************************************************
 This is the main file containing the simulation parameters.
 It also contains the filenames of the other input files and several toggles for various simulation options.
-The options that can be toggled in parameters.txt are:
+The options that can be toggled in configure.in are:

 1) ImplantType ('cascade' or 'FrenkelPair')
 This option determines whether we are implanting cascades or Frenkel pairs.
 It toggles the